blendmexhuani/HE_MachineLearning_Paillier/README.md

 - Edit the value of the `LongPathsEnabled` property and set it to **1**

 After setting that or you have MacOS/Linux installed then:
-- Run `./build_virtualenv.sh` file in order to create the virtual environment. **Please note that if you have MacOS/Linux then you need to comment line 3 and uncomment line 4 in order to actiavte the virtual environment**
+- Run `./build_virtualenv.sh` file in order to create the virtual environment. **Please note that if you have MacOS/Linux then you need to comment line 3 and uncomment line 4 inside `build_virtualenv.sh` file in order to activate the virtual environment**
-- Run `./run_code.sh` file in order to run the code in the created virtual environment
+- Run `./run_code.sh` file in order to run the code inside the created virtual environment

 ## Run code with Visual Studio Code
 -   Open the folder when the code is mapped